Randomization Tests for Conditional Group Symmetry: Additional experiments and experimental details

 \subsection{Sensitivity to non-equivariance in the mean}

 For $d=3$, we consider two other forms of non-equivariance under the action of $\SO{d}$ that could manifest in the conditional distribution.
 Consider the conditional distribution

-Non-equivariance under rotations about the origin is controlled by two parameters with this conditional distribution: \begin{enumerate} \item A proportion $p$ of rotations that leads to a shift in the mean, determined by the 2D angle between the vector spanned by the first two entries of $X$ and the axis of the first dimension.
-The conditional distribution is equivariant at both $p=0$ and $p=1$, and most non-equivariant at $p=0.5$. \item The scaling factor $s$ in the shift in the mean, with the conditional distribution being equivariant only when $s=0$. \end{enumerate} For various combinations of $p$ and $s$ and sample sizes ranging from $25$ to $500$, the test rejection rates are shown in \cref{fig:gauss:equiv:sens}.
+Non-equivariance under rotations about the origin is controlled by two parameters with this conditional distribution: \begin{enumerate} \item A proportion $q$ of rotations that leads to a shift in the mean, determined by the 2D angle between the vector spanned by the first two entries of $X$ and the axis of the first dimension.
+The conditional distribution is equivariant at both $q=0$ and $q=1$, and most non-equivariant at $q=0.5$. \item The scaling factor $s$ in the shift in the mean, with the conditional distribution being equivariant only when $s=0$. \end{enumerate} For various combinations of $q$ and $s$ and sample sizes ranging from $25$ to $500$, the test rejection rates are shown in \cref{fig:gauss:equiv:sens}.
 Our tests are sensitive to both parameters, with powers increasing as the conditional distribution moves away from equivariance in either parameter.
-When a comparison set is reused, the randomization tests outperform the baseline tests in terms of power.